developer-1997/node-boilerplate-with-graphql/README.md

-## Boilerplate For Node.js And React With Graph
+## Boilerplate For Node.js With Graph

 Source Code: